-algorithms (AR and AA) and the best response scheme without learning (NE).
-The network settings are the same as in Table II when T = 700 kb/s.
-It is shown that the two proposed learning schemes outperform the myopic best response scheme in terms of the average utility.
-The convergence speed of the AR scheme is about three times slower than that of the myopic best response (which converges to Nash equilibrium in about five time slots), whereas that of the AA scheme is about six times slower.
-The convergence speed of the AR scheme is faster than that of the AA scheme since the AR scheme only needs to build belief on its own utility.
+In order to show the convergence of the proposed learning schemes, in Figure 7, we simulate the time plot of the two proposed learning algorithms (AR and AA) and the best response scheme without learning (NE).
+The network settings are the same as Table II when T = 700 Kbps.
+It is shown that both the two proposed learning schemes outperform the myopic best response scheme in terms of the average utility.
+The convergence speed of the AR scheme is about three times slower than the myopic best response (which converges to Nash equilibrium in about 5 time slots), while the AA scheme is about six times slower.
+The convergence speed of the AR scheme is faster than the AA scheme, since the AR scheme only need to build belief on its own utility.
 The AA scheme needs to build beliefs on its neighboring users' strategies, which leads to a slower convergence speed.